Julie-nguyen5960/creative_coding_blog/posts/eleventh-week.md

 #### 4. write down your plan for AT3.
 Include:

-- the domain, repertoire, and values of the community you have chosen
+The domain, repertoire, and values of the community you have chosen

+- As I have stated before, I have chosen volleyball as the community I engaged with the most

 - an explanation of the code you are planning to use